 - 1 tablespoon black peppercorns

 - 4 thyme sprigs

 - 2 bay leaves

 - 1 bunch fresh flat-leaf parsley

 I loved the addition of the greens!
-The wine and beef helped tone down the bitterness.
+The wine and beef broth helped tone down the bitterness.
 They were tender but still had a bite to them, which is my favorite texture for greens.
-Now I have a new standard for pot roast.
+Now I have a new standard for beef roast.
 Thanks, Cooking Light!